rebelwarrior/numenera/README.md

 	4. Bulma's margin/padding to the top of titles is ___horrendous___. !!!!!!!
 	5. Table footers seem to display at the top...?
 2. Bulma tables look good and you can use highlights to give a better look to the header.
 3. Hamburger menu requires a data-target which is not well documented in the Bulma examples.
-Look good and simple to make.
+Looks good and simple to make.
 4. Learned how to add classes to elements in Kramdown. `{:.class-name}`

 Exploring
 Bulma's spacing helpers.
+Jekyll site-url with github
+How to get Jekyll to process html files?

 ## Conclussion